Frequently Asked Questions¶

 LZGraphs works with any dataset size, but:

-- Minimum: ~100 sequences for basic analysis
+- Minimum: ~100 sequences for basic exploration.

-- Recommended: 1,000+ sequences for reliable diversity metrics
+- Recommended: 10,000+ sequences for stable probability estimates.

-- K1000 requirement: At least 1,000 unique sequences
+- Diversity analysis: At least 1,000 unique sequences are recommended for reliable

 Can I use LZGraphs for non-TCR sequences?¶